VUEngine/vuengine.github.io/documentation/tutorial/title-screen.md

 <a href="/documentation/images/tutorial/a-pong-clone.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Game Title"><img src="/documentation/images/tutorial/a-pong-clone.png"/></a>

 But we can do better and replace that simple text with a nice image instead.
 To do that, we need to add an [Actor](/documentation/api/class-actor/) to the [Stage](/documentation/api/class-stage/) and attach to it a [Sprite](/documentation/api/class-sprite/).
-Lets see how to do that.
+Let's see how to do that.

 ## Stage